bcgov/api-specs/README.md

 ---

-title: "BCGOV Open API Specifications"
+title: "BC Government OpenAPI Specifications"
 description: "A collection of BC Government hosted RESTFul API specifications."

 ---

-# API-Management
+# BC Government OpenAPI specs

 DataBC offers an API management service for RESTful APIs owned and managed by the Province of BC.